emilte/django-workshop/documentation/tasks/README.md

 Choose the path you are interested in 😃

+I recommend starting with `Start project`, followed by `Blog project` to learn Django basics.

 - [Start project](startproject.md)
 - [Blog project](blog.md) (Django basics with database and models)
 - [Debugger](debugger.md)